 1-Street Grafitti in Piramide

 Rome perhaps has one of the most bustling and vivid streets in the world.
 Especially a bit further from downtown, you might stumble upon some marvelous grafitties and street art.
 Piramide area accommodates the most remarkable art works in Rome.
 A couple of streets near Gazometre structure abound with unique art works.
-If you to visit Rome, make sure you pay a brief visit to this memorable spot!

 This is a small but a marvelously built non-Catholic graveyard with artisanal tombstones and meticulously built religious statues.
 As you might expect, there is no entrance fee so feel free to roam as you wish.
 There are also some benches where you can rest and watch the beautiful view.